Roy Schmidt (politician): Career

-Michigan legislature

 He was elected to the state House of Representatives in 2008 as a conservative Democrat, and was re-elected in 2010.
 In 2012, after fund-raising as a Democrat, he quietly changed parties and filed to run for re-election as a Republican, 10 minutes before the filing deadline.
 Meanwhile, Schmidt's son offered family friend Matt Mojzak $1000 to take Schmidt's place as the only Democratic candidate on the ballot, but not campaign.
 Mojzak filed, but when the scheme became public knowledge, growing scrutiny forced him to abandon his "candidacy".
 Schmidt won the Republican primary, but lost the general election to Winnie Brinks, who had run as a write-in Democratic candidate in response to Schmidt's change of party.
 Schmidt and state house speaker Jase Bolger were investigated by the Michigan State Police for potential fraud.
-Kent County Prosecutor Bill Forsyth condemned the scheme as a "travesty" that should not have been allowed to happen, but no charges were filed.
+Kent County Prosecutor Bill Forsyth condemned the scheme as a "travesty" that should not have been allowed to happen.
+However, no charges were filed after Forsyth found nothing in Michigan law against it.
 Schmidt subsequently apologized for his role in the scheme, saying he had made "a dumb political decision."